BizFuzz/.github/profile/README.md

   - **Mobile App Development**: Expands the platform's reach with a mobile application.
   - **Multiple Database Integration**: Ensures comprehensive coverage of book resources.

----

-This format should align with your original style while focusing on the features of your book recommendation system.